 - 8.12 The principle of development aside, the various sites appear to cater for the applicant's needs they have access to local healthcare facilities, schools and shops (albeit by driving, as noted above), and seem to have settled down well on their respective plots.
 I have noted a good sense of community when visiting Greyhound Road, and each of the sites are generally well maintained and tidy. - 8.13 Each site provides a suitable amount of outdoor amenity space, vehicle parking, and turning in accordance with adopted guidance, and I therefore have no serious concerns in this respect.
-The existing access from Greyhound Road onto the Lower Road serves the site appropriately.

-- 8.14 As noted at 4.24 above approval of these applications would result in five additional permanent gypsy / traveller pitches being added to the Council's figures, which significantly reduces the need to provide such accommodation elsewhere, on potentially more sensitive land. - 8.15 An assessment under the Habitat Regulations is appended to the end of this report, screening the site out of the need to provide contributions in accordance with the Council's agreed procedure for smaller sites.
+The existing access from Greyhound Road onto the Lower Road serves the site appropriately. - 8.14 Approval of this application would result in an additional permanent gypsy / traveller pitch being added to the Council's figures, which reduces the need to provide such accommodation elsewhere, on potentially more sensitive land. - 8.15 An assessment under the Habitat Regulations is appended to the end of this report, screening the site out of the need to provide contributions in accordance with the Council's agreed procedure for smaller sites.